GSA/gsa-icam-card-builder/README.md

 A source code ZIP file is provided.
 It includes all of the source as well as the artifacts needed to build, debug, and run this tool from with Eclipse.
-You can either clone the GitHub directory, you can download the appropriate "GSA-PIV-Signer-devel-vM.m.b" ZIP file and unzip it.
+You can either clone the GitHub directory, you can download the appropriate "GSA-ICAM-Card-Builder-devel-vM.m.b" ZIP file and unzip it.
 Then use Eclipse to import the file into a new Java project.